gutris1/sd-hub/README.md

 And it will return a list of whatever is available at the pastebin URL.<br>
 If it has a hashtag from batchlink, it will automatically be replaced with SD-Hub Tags.<br>

-### ● Insert TXT Button
+● Insert TXT Button<br>
-To upload a TXT file from your device, simply select it and upload it into the input box.<br>
+This allows you to upload a <code>.txt</code> file from your device and add its content to the downloader input.<br>

 <code>Supported Domains for Downloader: Civitai Huggingface Github Drive.Google</code>